georgeartem/transcendence/README.md

 | t₃       | 26–50               | Maturity |
 | t₄       | 51+                 | Legacy |

-These are not parallel universes—they are sequential 4D worldtubes of one observer.
+These are not parallel universes.
+They are sequential 4D worldtubes of one observer.
 Yet in subjective experience, they are **accessed simultaneously**.
 This simultaneity requires a **fifth coordinate**: **t₅ = thought**.

 ---